Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Saman Dance from Indonesia

-It used to be performed by men only, but now both males and females will partake in this dance form.
+It used to be performed by men only.
+Now both males and females will partake in this dance form.
 About eight to twenty performers will sit on their heels in close rows, clap their hands and click their fingers.
 Simultaneously they will sway and twist their heads and bodies to the rhythm of the song.
 The leader usually sits in the middle and sings the selected verses.
-Slapping their chests, thighs and the floor are also part of the movements.
-It will start slowly and then increased gradually in its tempo and finally come to a complete stop.
+Slapping their chests, thighs and the floor is also part of the movements.
+It will start slow and increased gradually in tempo and finally come to a complete stop.

-It is quite simple to learn and had gained popularity again after being enlisted into UNESCO Intangible Cultural Heritage.
+It is quite simple to learn and had regained popularity after enlisted into UNESCO Intangible Cultural Heritage.

 Reasons for Selection

-Saman dance was inscribed on UNESCO Intangible Cultural Heritage list in November 2011.
+Saman dance was inscribed on the UNESCO Intangible Cultural Heritage list in November 2011.

-This dance form had diminished in its popularity due to lack of opportunities to perform and changes to the social, economic and political preferences.
+This dance form had diminished in its popularity due to a lack of opportunity to perform and changes to the social, economic, and political preferences.
 The rural-urban migration also poses a threat to Saman dance.

 Another major setback was the loss of several important records on Saman dance during the 2004 tsunami.
-However, the community is slowly building up inventories to preserve this heritage.
+However, the community slowly build up inventories to preserve this heritage.